Japanese express anger and concern after Kishida aide's anti-LGBT remarks

 Kishida fired Masayoshi Arai the same day, calling the remarks "inexcusable."

-Members of the public, the LGBT community and opposition party lawmakers lambasted Arai for saying that he would “not want to live next door” to an LGBT couple and that he did not “even want to look at them.”
+Civic groups, members of the public interviewed on the streets, people posting online and opposition party lawmakers lambasted Masayoshi Arai for saying that he would "not want to live next door" to an LGBT couple and that he does "not even want to look at them."

 Unable to view this article?